ACM40960/project-shikanchen/README.md

 ### Analysis and Discussion

 The collected data demonstrate that while the AI significantly improves with initial training, there's a plateau effect in performance improvement.
 This is aligned with the the expectation in Blackjack, which, even with perfect play, is often below 50% due to the house edge.

+## Contributing

+We warmly welcome contributions from the community and are delighted to see interest in improving and expanding this Blackjack simulation project.
+Whether you have suggestions for features, code improvements, bug reports, or documentation updates, your input is highly appreciated!

+If you have any questions or wish to discuss before making changes, feel free to open an issue on the GitHub repository or contact your GitHub profile name directly through [my profile page](https://github.com/shikanchen).

+## License

+This project is licensed under the MIT License.
+Please read [LICENSE](LICENSE) for more details.